Comey's Federal Bureau of Whistleblowing

 Tom Cotton was not the first senator whose question Mr. Comey politely refused to answer lest he reveal national security or privacy information.
 Throughout the hearing, we were reminded that there is a world of information about the status of the Russia investigation that we do not know

-Indeed, OUR best glimpses into that compartment of information in this hearing came from the other senators' questions.
+Indeed, our best glimpses into that compartment of information in this hearing came from the other senators' questions.
 Sen. Kamala Harris's questions seemed to foreshadow future revelations of as yet unacknowledged meetings between Trump associates and the Russians and of the destruction of potentially important evidence.

 Despite the drama, today's hearing was about much more than political theater and public fascination with the most famous FBI director since Hoover.
 Both the Senate Intelligence Committee Chair, Sen. Burr and the ranking minority member, Sen. Mark Warner of Virginia, made clear to viewers that the Russia investigation is not fake news or some political witch hunt.